George Henry Yale: Later career

 In 1882, Yale founded a shoe factory named La manufacture de chaussures de la ville de Louiseville, with MP Édouard Caron, and 3 other merchants.
 They were in the business of manufacturing and selling shoes, with a capital stock of $25,000, and Yale was elected on its board of directors.
 In the same year, he was one of the three candidates to the House of Commons of Canada, trying to obtain a seat in Canada's Parliament, but was defeated by 319 votes to Frédéric Houde, a newspaper owner.

-Yale later cofounded the Société de Navigation des Trois-Rivières à Montréal, a steam boat shipping company, and became its president.
+Yale later cofounded with 45 shareholders the Société de Navigation des Trois-Rivières à Montréal, a steam boat shipping company, and became its president.
 The new company included merchants, seamen and farmers from Rivière-du-Loup, Trois-Rivières, Saint-Léon, and Yamachiche.
 His uncle Andrew Yale and cousin William Yale also became agents and tanners for his enterprises, and were partners in his ventures.
 In 1880, Yale assisted and made a speech at the wedding of Rev. Boucher, along with Col. de Lotbinière Harwood, MP Frédéric Houde, MP François-Sévère L. Désaulniers, MP Alexis L. Desaulniers and MP Édouard Caron.

 In 1882, Yale sold some factories to Marceau, which were seized by Banque Ville-Marie in 1884, and sold in March 1888, to John Heenan for $8,500.
 In the same year, Yaletown made a request to Bishop L. F. Laflèche to be annexed to Ste-Ursule.
 The demand was granted by Lt.
 Gov. Théodore Robitaille, who served under the Marquess of Lansdowne, Governor General of Canada and family member of Napoleon Bonaparte.
 Yaletown had also a post office, a shop, a school and religious center.
 Yale opened a third tannery at Saint-Zéphirin-de-Nicolet.
 In 1882, he cofounded in Montreal the East End Stock Yard and Abattoir Co. with a dozen of investors, including Honoré Beaugrand, the future mayor of Montreal.
 The capital stock was at $50,000.